hsh1108/exp_helper/README.md

 # Project
-This repository is for efficient experiment.
+This repository is for efficient pytorch-experiment.

 ## Contents and descriptions
 ```